rishiganesh25/data360-mcp/README.md

-# :zap: FLASH
+# :zap: FLASH(Framework Layer for Agentic Serverless Headless Data360)

-A Headless, API-Native & Agentic AI Framework for Salesforce Data360
+ :ai-bot:A Headless, API-Native & Agentic AI Framework for Salesforce Data360

 FLASH is a headless, API-native, agentic AI framework that transforms how Salesforce Data360 Implementations are delivered and operated.
 Built on the custom Model Context Protocol (MCP), FLASH exposes 60+ intelligent APIs and operational tools that allow AI agents to autonomously execute Data360 workflows through natural language — eliminating dependency on manual UI-driven configuration.
 From ingestion and modeling to segmentation, querying, and insights generation, FLASH enables organizations to operate Salesforce Data360 through a scalable headless and agentic architecture, accessible from:

-* Cursor
+* :computer: Cursor
-* Claude Desktop
+* :desktop_computer: Claude Desktop
-* Agentforce Vibes
+* :gear: Agentforce
-* Custom AI Agents
+* :ai-bot:Custom AI Agents

 FLASH creates a reusable AI execution layer that standardizes, accelerates, and simplifies Data 360 operations across the enterprise.

 ---